danielraffel/GCPTailWall/README.md

 ## Prerequisites

-- SSH access to a VM running Ubuntu 22.04 on Google Cloud Platform with its access scopes set to `Allow full access to all Cloud APls`.
-You may need to stop the VM to edit Access scopes to enable this option.
+- SSH access to a VM running Ubuntu 22.04 on Google Cloud Platform.
+- The access scopes for the VM need to be configured to `Allow full access to all Cloud APIs`.
+As this is not the default configuration, you might have to stop the VM to modify the `Access scopes` settings to activate this feature, before you can restart the VM and run these scripts.
 - GCP CLI installed on your VM (usually installed by default)
 - Git installed on your VM (usually installed by default)
 - [Tailscale account](https://tailscale.com)